 What does accessibility mean?

-Grand Canyon National Park
+1. Grand Canyon National Park

-Travelers can request a scenic drive accessibility permit upon arrival to get access some to some driveable areas that are otherwise closed to visitors.
+Travelers can request a scenic drive accessibility permit upon arrival to get access some to some drivable areas that are otherwise closed to visitors.
 With advanced planning, mule rides can provide accessibility needs depending on the riders specific situation.
 Various river rafting companies also have wheelchair-accessible ramps to get onto their motorized boats.

-Yellowstone National Park
+2. Yellowstone National Park

 Located in three states (Idaho, Montana, and Wyoming), Yellowstone has several accessible activities for those who may need it.
 One of Yellowstone’s largest attractions is the park geysers—specifically Old Faithful—and there is a large boardwalk system for anyone walking or using a wheelchair to get a safe view of them.

-Black Canyon of the Gunnison National Park
+3. Black Canyon of the Gunnison National Park

 A less crowded, but just as stunning park is Black Canyon of the Gunnison.
 There are two entrances to the park.
 The south entrance has a paved drive with several stops—a few which are handicapped accessible.
 The overlooks that are wheelchair accessible include Tomichi, Chasm, and Sunset overlooks.

-Great Sand Dunes National Park
+4. Great Sand Dunes National Park

 Another park located in Colorado that has accessible activities to offer is Great Sand Dunes, a natural formation of sand dunes with a beautiful river.
 One of the main attractions is hiking up the various sand dunes and sand boarding/sledding down.
 With notice, visitors can rent a sand wheelchair that has the ability to climb the sand dunes!

-Acadia National Park
+5. Acadia National Park

-Renting your RV
+Renting a Wheelchair Accessible RV